Professional Tour & Transfer Services in Florence

 History and Life on the Bridge

-Everybody knows that the Ponte Vecchio was the only one saved from destruction by the retreating German army during World War II; according to rumours, this was because Adolf Hitler had visited it with Benito Mussolini in 1939 and had fond memories of the Bridge and the magnificent Corridor.
+It is well known that the Ponte Vecchio was the only one saved from destruction during World War II; according to rumours, this was because Adolf Hitler had visited it with Benito Mussolini in 1939 and had fond memories of the Bridge and the magnificent Corridor.
 Gerhard Wolf – the German consul in Florence – played a key role in the salvation of the bridge and for this and other reasons he was made an honorary citizen of the city and a plaque in his honour was placed on the bridge.

 Naturally the Ponte Vecchio is just one of the many wonders of the Cradle of the Renaissance.
 Here's an article about the Boboli Gardens, another most popular attraction of Florence.